 There are mainly two types of judges in district courts – District Judge/Sessions Judge and Civil Judge (i.e., the magistrate).
 The appointment procedure or eligibility criteria for a District Judge and a Civil Judge are different.

-Eligibility criteria for becoming an Additional District Judge is:
+The eligibility criteria for becoming an Additional District Judge in India are:

 - The person must be an Indian citizen.